AvePoint/cloud-api/docs/docs/services-and-features/iaas-paas/iaas-paas.md

-            "startTime": "2024-10-01T16:00:11Z", // Start time of the job "finishTime": "2024-10-02T00:56:42Z", // Finish time of the job "duration": "08:56:31", // Duration of the job "comments": "", // Comments for the job "jobType": 1 // Job type
+            "startTime": "2024-10-01T16:00:11Z", // Start time of the job "finishTime": "2024-10-02T00:56:42Z", // Finish time of the job "duration": "08:56:31", // Duration of the job "comments": "" // Comments for the job
         }
     ],
     //For details on nextLink, see